geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

      - **Notes**
    * - TEXT
      - ``info_format=text/plain``
      - Simple text output.
-Default.
+(The default format)
    * - GML 2
      - ``info_format=application/vnd.ogc.wms``
-     - Only works on Simple Features (see :ref:`app-schema.complex-features`)
+     - Works only for Simple Features (see :ref:`app-schema.complex-features`)
    * - GML 3
      - ``info_format=application/vnd.ogc.wms/3.1.1``
-     - Works on both Simple as well as Complex Features (see :ref:`app-schema.complex-features`)
+     - Works for both Simple and Complex Features (see :ref:`app-schema.complex-features`)
    * - HTML
      - ``info_format=text/html``
-     - Uses html templates that are defined on the server side.
-See the tutorial on :ref:`tutorials_getfeatureinfo` for information on how to template the html output.
+     - Uses HTML templates that are defined on the server.
+See :ref:`tutorials_getfeatureinfo` for information on how to template HTML output.

-Server-side styled HTML is most commonly used, but for optimal control and better customisation we suggest the client uses GML3 and styles the raw data in the way that it wants.
+Server-styled HTML is the most commonly-used format.
+However, for maximum control and customisation we suggest the client use GML3 and style the raw data itself.

 .. _wms_describelayer:

 DescribeLayer
 -------------

-The **DescribeLayer** is used primarily by clients that understand SLD based WMS.
+The **DescribeLayer** operation is used primarily by clients that understand SLD-based WMS.
 In order to make an SLD one needs to know the structure of the data.
-WMS and WFS both have good operations to do this, thankfully the **DescribeLayer** operation just routes the client to the appropriate service.
+WMS and WFS both have operations to do this, so the **DescribeLayer** operation just routes the client to the appropriate service.

 .. _wms_getlegendgraphic: